xavier/european_vat/README.md

           [{:european_vat, "~> 0.0.1"}]
         end

-  2. Ensure european_vat is started before your application:
+  2. Ensure european_vat is started before your application in `mix.exs`:

         def application do
           [applications: [:european_vat]]